Automated Expected Amortised Cost Analysis of Probabilistic Data Structures: Conclusion

 \begin{restatable}[Soundness Theorem for $\ruletickast$]{theorem}{restatethmtickdefersound} Let $\Program$ be well-typed.
 Suppose $\tjudge{\Gamma}{Q}{e}{\alpha}{Q'}$ and $\eval{\sigma}{c}{e}{\mu}$.
 Then, we have $\spotential{\Gamma}{Q} \geqslant c + \Expect{\mu}{\lambda v. \potential{v}{Q'}}$.
 Further, if $\tjudgecf{\Gamma}{Q}{e}{\alpha}{Q'}$, then $\spotential{\Gamma}{Q} \geqslant \Expect{\mu}{\lambda v. \potential{v}{Q'}}$. \end{restatable}

 We comment on the trade-offs between Theorems~\ref{t:1} and~\ref{t:2}.
 As stated in Corollary~\ref{c:1} the benefit of Theorem~\ref{t:1} is that when every recursive call is accounted for by a tick, then a type derivation implies the termination of the program under analysis.
 The same does not hold for Theorem~\ref{t:2}.
 However, Theorem~\ref{t:2} allows to type more programs than Theorem~\ref{t:1}, which is due to the fact that \ruletickast\ rule is more permissive than \ruletick.
-This holds in particular when termination is assumed (or can be established by other means).
+This proves very useful, in case termination is not required (or can be established by other means).

 We exemplify this difference on the \foo\ function, see Figure~\ref{fig:foo}.
 Theorem~\ref{t:2} supports the derivation of the type $\rk(t) + \log(\size{t}) + 1 \geqslant \rk(\text{\foo\ } t) + 1$, while Theorem~\ref{t:1} does not.
-This is due to the fact that potential can be ``borrowed'' with Theorem~\ref{t:2}.
+This is due to the fact that potential can be \enquote{borrowed} with Theorem~\ref{t:2}.
 To wit, from the potential $\rk(t) + \log(\size{t}) + 1$ for \foo\ one can derive the potential $\rk(l') + \rk(r')$ for the intermediate context after both let-expression (note there is no +1 in this context, because the +1 has been used to pay for the ticks around the recursive calls).
 Afterwards one can restore the +1 by weakening $\rk(l') + \rk(r')$ to $\rk(\text{\foo\ } t) + 1$ (using in addition that $\rk(t) \geqslant 1$ for all trees $t$).
-On the other hand, we cannot ``borrow'' with Theorem~\ref{t:1} because the rule $\ruletick$ forces to pay the +1 for the recursive call immediately (but there is not enough potential to pay for this).
+On the other hand, we cannot \enquote{borrow} with Theorem~\ref{t:1} because the rule $\ruletick$ forces to pay the +1 for the recursive call immediately (but there is not enough potential to pay for this).
 In the same way, the application of rule \ruletickast\ and Theorem~\ref{t:2} is essential to establish the logarithmic amortised costs of randomised splay trees.
 (We note that the termination of \foo\ as well as of \splay\ is easy to establish by other means: it suffices to observe that recursive calls are on sub-trees of the input tree).